anilembel/Churn_Prediction_Becode/README.md

 ## Installation

 1. Clone the repo.
-2. If you just wanna run the app, install the required libraries using
+2. If you just wanna deploy the app, install the required libraries using

    ```
    pip install requirements_deployment.txt